EanLombardo/ReactiveCaffeineTesting/README.md

 ReactiveCaffeineTesting that aims to make complex Observables easy to test while and provide detailed failure reports when tests fail.

+ReactiveCaffeineTesting is code meant for testing purposes, for production code you should take a look at [ReactiveCaffeine](https://github.com/EanLombardo/ReactiveCaffeine)

 For more information on using ReactiveCaffeineTesting see the [Javadoc](http://eanlombardo.github.io/ReactiveCaffeineTesting/) or the [Wiki](https://github.com/EanLombardo/ReactiveCaffeineTesting/wiki)

 ## Example